416rehman/splite/README.md

 ## About

-Calypso is an open source, fully customizable Discord bot that is constantly growing.
+Splite is an open source, fully customizable Discord bot that is constantly growing.
 She comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.
 Her codebase also serves as a base framework to easily create Discord bots of all kinds.
 You can invite her to your Discord server using [this](https://discordapp.com/oauth2/authorize?client_id=416451977380364288&scope=bot&permissions=403008599) link!
-Also, you can join the official [Calypso Support Server](https://discord.gg/pnYVdut) for all questions, suggestions, and assistance!
+Also, you can join the official [Splite Support Server](https://discord.gg/8Uk2REYmd3) for all questions, suggestions, and assistance!

-If you liked this repository, feel free to leave a star ⭐ to help promote Calypso!
+If you liked this repository, feel free to leave a star ⭐ to help promote Splite!

 ## Features